Walidcorloene/DeepAnalyzerImages/README.md

 -- Scraper/images/ : this folder contains all profiles images

--- Scraper/scraper.py : contains function to do the scraping
+-- Scraper/scraper.py : contains functions to do the scraping

 -- Scraper/webdriver : the webdriver.exe repository